 - Jesse L. Martin as Joe West

-Tom Cavanagh also returns, but as a new Harrison Wells doppelgänger.
-Cinema Blend reports that this one’s called “Sherloque Wells,” a French detective from an alternate reality that’s tracking Cicada.
+Tom Cavanagh also returned, but as a new Harrison Wells doppelgänger.
+Cinema Blend reported that this one’s called “Sherloque Wells,” a French detective from an alternate reality that’s tracking Cicada.

-Actor Hartley Sawyer’s also been upgraded to series regular for Season 5, returning as Ralph Dibney, aka the Elongated Man.
-The character has seemingly grown up for the new season and will reportedly flex his top-tier detective skills rather than spend his days goofing around.
+Actor Hartley Sawyer’s also was upgraded to series regular for Season 5, returning as Ralph Dibney, aka the Elongated Man.
+The character had grown up for the new season and spent his time flexing his top-tier detective skills rather than spend his days goofing around.
 Danielle Nicolet’s Cecille Horton was also upped to series regular.

-Season 5 also brings in several new characters to the show.
+Season 5 also brought in several new characters to the show.

-Announced in August, The Flash will introduce a genderbent version of the DC Comics villain Spin, as played by actress Kiana Madeira.
+Announced in August 2018, The Flash introduced a genderbent version of the DC Comics villain Spin, as played by actress Kiana Madeira.
 She’s described by Deadline as “a young aspiring social media influencer who seizes the opportunity to make herself famous when she discovers there is a new hero in Central City.”

-Who Gets a New Costume in The Flash Season 5?
+Who got a new costume in The Flash Season 5?